 Donna Marshall, Head of School – Mrs. Marshall has been with The Westview School for eighteen years.
-She began her career at Westview working with preschool students and before moving to administration, she was Kindergarten teacher and Curriculum Level Coordinator for Kindergarten and Pre-Kindergarten.
-Her degree is in Special Education, although she holds teaching certificates for regular and special education.
+She began her career at Westview working with preschool students and before moving to administration, she was a Kindergarten teacher and Curriculum Level Coordinator for Kindergarten and Pre-Kindergarten.
+Her degree is in Special Education, although she holds teaching certificates for general and special education.

 Russell Avery, Middle School Principal - Mr. Avery has been with The Westview School since August 1, 2008.
 Before joining The Westview School, he worked several years as a special education teacher and an assistant principal in the public school system.
 He earned a Master in Educational Administration at The University of St. Thomas and he currently holds certification in the areas of Generic Special Education, Principal, and Superintendent.

 Becky Mattis, Admissions Specialist - Mrs. Mattis has been with The Westview School since August 2009.
-She started her career at The School for Young Children and then taught and in Spring Branch ISD and Cy-Fair ISD in both general and special education classes.
+She started her career at The School for Young Children and then taught in Spring Branch ISD and Cy-Fair ISD in both general and special education classes.
 Before moving to Admissions, she taught Lower Elementary at Westview for three years.
 She earned a B.A. in Elementary Education and M.Ed. in Special Education from the University of St. Thomas

 Thank you for your financial support.
 Your gift will make a difference in our children’s lives.